ARPOISE/ARpoise/php/dir/README.md

 This is an ARpoise internal version of PorPOISe used for the placing of artist's layers in the ARpoise directory.

 The ARpoise directory has to be maintaned on www.arpoise.com.
 It contains a single "meta" layer, the Arpoise-Directory.
-The "**POI**s" of this layer define the name, url and location of layers visible in ARpoise.
+The "**POI**s" of this layer define the name, url and location of all the layers visible in ARpoise.

 ## Functionality
 The ARpoise directory frontend contacts this web service with the client's location as parameter.